camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/community-clients/cli-client/index.md

 :::note Heads up!
 This project is now community-supported.

-See [announcement](reference/announcements.md#deprecation-zeebe-go-client--cli-client-zbctl) for more information.
+See the [announcement](reference/announcements.md#deprecation-zeebe-go-client--cli-client-zbctl) for more information.
 :::

 You can use the [community-supported](https://github.com/camunda-community-hub) `zbctl` command line interface to interact with Camunda 8.